-Choir director Brian Hehn has helped Arapaho UMC become a “singing congregation” by emphasizing the choir’s four key functions — to lead and enliven the congregation’s song, to sing music that the congregation cannot, to serve as a small-group within the church for faith formation, and to sing music that glorifies God and edifies the congregation.
+Brian Hehn says a church can have a vital music ministry if its choir focuses on four key functions — leading and enlivening congregational singing, singing music that the congregation cannot, serving as a small group within the church for faith formation, and singing music that glorifies God and edifies the congregation.

 As the director of a church choir, I use four functions to explain why the church choir exists and to help determine the programmatic choices that our music ministry makes.
 These functions are in a specific priority order, but I also believe each function is equally important as they must be present to have a vital music ministry.